How Biopesticide Baking Soda can Make the Garden Healthy

 Baking Soda and Plant Growth

-Baking soda can clean clean the ovens, the carpets and even the strip paint.
+Baking soda can clean the ovens, the carpets, and even the strip paint.
 Besides, it can also be used as a deodorant, facial scrub and teeth whitener.

 Don't use harsh sprays on the plants to keep the weeds, pests and the diseases under control.
-But use baking soda instead for the health of the garden plants.
+Use baking soda instead for the health of the garden plants.
 When properly used it prevents and treats several plant diseases and also boosts the plant growth.